List of Kamen Rider W characters: Shroud

 Due to her dealings with Isaka being revealed however, Shroud forgoes her revenge and allows the Riders to fight their way before returning to the Sonozaki estate during Ryubee's Gaia Impact to visit Raito and tell him Shotaro is the only family he has left, which inspires him to thwart Ryubee's plans.
-Sometime between W's final fight with Jun Kazu and the series finale, Shroud spoke with her daughter Wakana Sonozaki before she quietly passed away by her side and became one with the Earth alongside the rest of her fallen family members.
+Sometime between W's final fight with Jun Kazu and the series finale, Shroud spoke with her daughter Wakana Sonozaki before she quietly died by her side and became one with the Earth alongside the rest of her fallen family members.